• Skip to main content

 Dredged in a chili-powder-based dry rub and coated with a tasty honey glaze, the combination of flavors and textures makes this broiled chicken an irresistible and satisfying main dish that’s sure to please everyone at the table.

-Whether it’s a busy weeknight or an impromptu gathering with friends, these boneless, skinless, broiled chicken thighs, like my lemon pepper chicken thighs, offer a hassle-free cooking experience without compromising taste or quality.
+Whether it’s a busy weeknight or an impromptu gathering with friends, these boneless, skinless, broiled chicken thighs, like my lemon pepper chicken thighs and grilled BBQ chicken thighs, offer a hassle-free cooking experience without compromising taste or quality.

 This recipe is a favorite recipe at my house, and I guarantee it will be a winner at yours, too!
 Next time, treat yourself and your loved ones to the delightful experience of Broiled Chicken Thighs cooked in the oven - your taste buds will thank you!